lynnlangit/aws-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/4_Test_Container_for_Pipelines.md

 ### Other Things to Know
  - Building a docker container via best practices - [link](https://biocontainers-edu.readthedocs.io/en/latest/best_practices.html)
- - Running containers on container-optimized GCP Compute Engine VMs - [link](https://cloud.google.com/compute/docs/containers/deploying-containers)
+ - Running containers on container-optimized AWS Compute Engine VMs - [link](https://cloud.google.com/compute/docs/containers/deploying-containers)
  - Configuration, tuning and securing VM or K8 clusters is an advanced skill set

  - BUILDING IMAGES YOURSELF - There are several steps in the process, these are shown in the screenshot below